miru-media/miru/packages/gltf-ar-effects/README.md

 # Experimental AR effects for web browsers

-This package explores creating realtime, 3D AR effects such as filters with face landmark detection using on-device machine learning models from [MediaPipe](https://ai.google.dev/edge/mediapipe/solutions/guide).
+This package explores creating realtime, 3D AR selfie-mode effects such as filters with face landmark detection using on-device machine learning models from [MediaPipe](https://ai.google.dev/edge/mediapipe/solutions/guide).
 Effects are defined in [glTF format](https://www.khronos.org/gltf/), with a few extensions:

 - [KHR_interactivity](https://github.com/KhronosGroup/glTF/blob/interactivity/extensions/2.0/Khronos/KHR_interactivity/Specification.adoc), a draft specification for events and node-based scripting and
 - MIRU_interactivity_face_landmarks, an experimental extension for integrating face landmark detection from a video stream.